Centuries-Old Trees Speak

 Olive trees at Molaoi

 We are survivors.
 We are the centuries-old olive trees of Molaoi.
-In 1825, when Ibrahim Pasha advanced and set up camp at Molaoi, our plain was destroyed by fire and became deserted.
+In 1825, when Ibrahim Pasha advanced and set up camp at Molaoi, our plain was destroyed by fire and became a desert.
 We do not know which is more painful: to survive and have the memories ‘burn’ you forever, or be reduced to ashes in an instant.

 Plane tree at Nafplio by V. GeorgiadisMorias 21